API Documentation in InsightCloudSec

 • If there's a response schema associated with a particular response code, click the code to expand the schema.

-To the right of the request/responses section are the endpoint URL and method as well as request and response samples.
-Each endpoint should have at least one request and response sample; we update samples as often as we are able but not every endpoint will have content.
+• Each endpoint should have at least one request and response sample; we update samples as often as we are able but not every endpoint will have them.

 User Type Affects Access